 Follow SAS on Twitter

 The MulteFire Alliance is an independent and international member-driven consortium of developers and users in the application of LTE.
-Multefire envisions extending the LTE ecosystem, enabling new vertical markets and use cases and delivering an interoperable ecosystem.
+Multefire envisions extending the LTE ecosystem, enabling new vertical markets and Applications and delivering an interoperable ecosystem.
 One step toward these goals was the announcement of their Release 1.1—an update to their Release 1.0 that already supports neutral host and private LTE-based deployment models.

 Lori Mesecke, Public Relations and Strategic Communications for Multefire